anderslatif/Kea_SOFT_System_Integration_2024_Spring/00._Course_Material/00._Meta_Course_Material/about_the_course.md

 #### After the class

 Reflect on the learned content, go through the slides and update your notes.
 Having these notes will make it easy to read up for the exam.

+###### A note about hand-ins

+You will not get feedback on hand-ins because that's what you will draw for the exam.
+You have to make extra due dillegence to ensure that you understand the topics correctly.
+Feel free to ask in the Teams channel.

 ## The overall structure of the semester